Estimated reading time: 6 minutes

-And both responses depend on how the change is presented, communicated and validated.
-Change in the church can be a difficult thing to sell.
+And both responses depend on how the change is presented, communicated, and validated.

-However, change is necessary for a church that is growing, thriving and making a difference in its community.
+However, change is necessary for a church that is growing, thriving, and making a difference in its community.

 Either can have the same results for those who are impacted by the change – depending on how the need for change is communicated.

-6 Tips For Managing Change in the Church
+6 Tips for Managing Change in the Church

 1. Think About the Impact

 As leaders, we sit in planning meetings and get excited about the next new thing.

 However, most changes impact people.

-Think about how the proposed change will impact key stakeholders – employees, volunteers or members.
+Think about how the proposed change will impact key stakeholders – employees, volunteers, or members.

-2. Communicate, Communicate, Communicate
+3. Communicate, Communicate, Communicate

 One of the biggest mistakes organizations make when rolling out change initiatives is announcing the change and then going silent.

-As church leaders we need to give stakeholders (employees, volunteers or members) time to absorb the new information, understand the reason for the change and come to terms with the inevitable.
+As church leaders, we need to give stakeholders (employees, volunteers, or members) time to absorb the new information, understand the reason for the change, and come to terms with the inevitable.

-Be present during this transition by being available to answer questions, clarify intent and support those who may be struggling with the change.
+Be present during this transition by being available to answer questions, clarify intent, and support those who may be struggling with the change.

-We do a good job putting a communication plan in place to explain what the change will be and how we plan to implement it.
+We do a good job of putting a communication plan in place to explain what the change will be and how we plan to implement it.